captbaritone/webamp/packages/webamp/docs/usage.md

     // Optional.
 Duration (in seconds) to be used instead of
     // fetching enough of the file to measure its length.
+    // **WARNING** If you omit this property, Webamp will fetch the first
+    // few bytes of this file on load to try to determine its duration.
     duration: 95
 };
 ```